Schnouki/schnouki.net/content/page/about.md

 I love Free Software, GNU/Linux, reading science-fiction books, and watching good TV shows.
 My text editor is Emacs.
 Most of the time I hack in Python, except when I feel like writing some Go.

+Want to learn more about me?
+Here's my [résumé](/files/CV Thomas Jost.en.pdf).
+If you ask nicely, maybe you can even hire me!

 You can contact me here by commenting on a post, or by [e-mail](mailto:%73%63%68%6E%6F%75%6B%69%2B%62%6C%6F%67%40%73%63%68%6E%6F%75%6B%69%2E%6E%65%74).
 If you feel as paranoid as I do, be sure to use my [GnuPG key](/files/pubkey-C0478597.asc) (ID: C0478597; I'm also